dibsy/Recipies-Of-A-Jenkins-Hacker/pipeline-attacks/README.md

 ## Configurable Jobs
 - Changing the configuration due to permission misconfiguration ( Freestyle Projects )
+- Add a build step ( execute a shell script )

 ## Attacking via a Pull Request
 - Opensource projects in github/gitlab allows contributors to create a Pull Request